-- Pull the lever fully backwards to retract the push block.
-The valve detent holds the lever in Retract allowing a hands-free return cycle. - The valve lever spring-returns to Neutral when released from auto-retract.
+- Pull the lever fully backwards to retract the wedge / push block.
+The valve detent holds the lever in retract allowing a hands-free return cycle. - The valve lever returns to STOP (neutral) when wedge / push block is fully retracted. - The lever can be moved out of Retract into STOP at any time.